sourcegraph/customer-training/trainings/sourcegraph-102/lms.md

 As a note, the filter doesn't support negation.
 A user can instead use `repo.contains.commit.after(...) select:repo` to get a list of repos and then exclude them in a follow-up query if needed.

-### Dependency search (`repo:deps(...)`)

-Sometimes, as a developer I don't want to search my own code, but the code of the dependencies that are present in my code.
-This can be helpful for looking at whether we're impacted by a 0-day, or understanding our code graph in general.
-To set this up, I'll first have to go to the code host page, which only admins will have access to.
-From there, I can follow these instructions to [configure dependency search](https://docs.sourcegraph.com/code_search/how-to/dependencies_search).

-If my instance admin has added dependency search, I can use the `repo:deps(...)` filter to search them.
-To do so, I'll replace `...` with my repo name.
-So, for example, `context:global repo:deps(github.com/sourcegraph/sourcegraph$) patternType:regexp` would return a list of all of the depdencies tracked in supported dependency management tools in the Sourcegraph monorepo.
-If I then add search terms, such as `log4j`, to build a query like `context:global repo:deps(github.com/sourcegraph/sourcegraph$) log4j patternType:regexp`.
-In doing so,  I can search those dependencies themselves for that string and find places where my depdencies might be intruding a vulnerability.

-**Note:** This feature is in beta and does not support all dependency management tools.
-See linked documentation in the Resources section for more information.

 ### Conclusion

 Sourcegraph offers a variety of advanced search filters.
-We covered boolean operators, symbol search, the `select:` keyword, the `repo:contains.file(...)` filter, how to exclude stale repos, and how to search your code's dependencies, if configured.
+We covered boolean operators, symbol search, the `select:` keyword, the `repo:contains.file(...)` filter, and how to exclude stale repos.
 Next up, we'll talk about our extensions platform.

 ### Resources